-During the year, the Company loaned \$90,000 [2011 - nil] to the President of the Company and \$30,000 [2011 - nil] to a director of the Company to purchase shares from the Company's treasury.
+During the fiscal 2012, the Company loaned \$90,000 to the former President of the Company and \$30,000 to a director of the Company to purchase shares from the Company's treasury.
 These share purchase loans bear interest at 1% per annum and mature on June 27, 2017.
 Since these loans can be settled by the President and director surrendering a fixed amount of shares, the Company does not have a right to receive cash or another financial asset and, as a result, these loans have not been recognized as receivables on the consolidated statements of financial position.
 These loans have been accounted for as share-based payment transactions as they represent contracts that gives the holders the right, but not the obligation, to subscribe to the Company's shares at a fixed price for a specified period of time.
-The amount recorded in stock-based compensation expense during the year relating to these transactions is \$76,000 [2011 - nil].
+The amount recorded in stock-based compensation expense during fiscal 2012 relating to these transactions was \$76,000 [2011 - nil].
+Subsequent to quarter end, at the request of the former President, arrangements are being made to cancel the \$90,000 loan and related shares.